rafalp/Misago/dev-docs/plugins/hooks/get-thread-edit-formset-hook.md

-# `get_edit_thread_formset_hook`
+# `get_thread_edit_formset_hook`

-This hook wraps the standard function that Misago uses to create a new `EditThreadFormset` instance with forms for editing a thread.
+This hook wraps the standard function that Misago uses to create a new `ThreadEditFormset` instance with forms for editing a thread.

 ## Location